Applied Crisis Management in Procurement

 • revenue sharing with allied businesses (e.g., visa services or travel insurance for airline passengers),

-• revenue-generating BPO (e.g., onboard duty-free or inflight catering, which used to generate dead stocks and required constant cash gets outsourced at a regular premium),
+• revenue-generating BPO (e.g., onboard duty-free or inflight catering, which used to generate dead stocks and required constant cash to get outsourced at a regular premium),

 • and, of course, marketing partnership